In the Bleak Midwinter: Darke

 The Darke setting was written in 1909 while he was a student at the Royal College of Music.
-Although melodically similar, it is more advanced; each verse is treated slightly differently, with solos for soprano and tenor (or a group of sopranos and tenors) and a delicate organ accompaniment.
+Although melodically similar, it is more advanced than Holst's; each verse is treated slightly differently, with solos for soprano and tenor (or a group of sopranos and tenors) and a delicate organ accompaniment.
 This version is favoured by cathedral choirs and is the one usually heard performed on the radio broadcasts of Nine Lessons and Carols by the King's College Choir.
 Darke served as conductor of the choir during World War II.

 Darke omits verse four of Rossetti's original, and bowdlerizes Rossetti's "a breastful of milk" to "a heart full of mirth", although later editions reversed this change.
 Darke also repeats the last line of the final verse.
 Darke would complain, however, that the popularity of this tune prevented people from performing his other compositions, and rarely performed it outside of Christmas services.

 In 2016, the Darke setting was used in a multitrack rearrangement of the song by music producer Jacob Collier.
 It features contemporary compositional techniques such as microtonality.